 These programs may also include retraining employees on a different skillset so they can earn their full pre-injury pay, instead of the partial wages paid under workers’ comp.

 When employees come back to work sooner, you save money on wages paid to any temporary employees you had to hire while your injured worker was recovering.

-Complete Insureon’s easy online application today to compare quotes for business insurance from top-rated U.S. carriers.
-Once you find the right workers’ compensation policy for your small business, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to compare insurance quotes from top U.S. carriers.
+Once you find the right policy for your small business, you can begin coverage in less than 24 hours.